adcondev/my-learning-notes/RED2000/NOTES.md

 - I merged the changes into the `adcondev/poster` repository.
 Plus, i adequated some documentation in `doc.go` files and overall `README.md`.
 - I planned one more modification for `tables` packages.
 It consists on generalizing for 38 characters per line, instead of 48.
 It won't affect emulator since it works with the same amount of characters per line.

+- The current `tables` codebase lacks enforcement of paper width limits, allowing malformed JSON definitions to produce corrupted printer output.
+Currently, the library allows users to define tables with column widths that exceed the physical paper width, causing corrupted output on thermal printers.
+I added a validation gate that calculates the hardware limit based on paper size and font, then rejects any table definition that exceeds it before rendering.
+- For now, it stops the table rendering process and returns an error.
+- I did heavy testing of the changes and everything works as expected in a 58mm printer.
+- I worked on a method to autoreduce the table columns to fit the paper width.
+It is `reduceFromLongest`, it is a helper function that reduces the columns widths depending on the longest column.
+I will merge the changes into the `adcondev/poster` repository.
+- Pending refactoring will be needed for the `tables` package.
+It will be needed to handler the autoreduction of columns widths.

 ---

 ## 🎯 **Current Focus Areas**